johnywalker01/JGit-Sample-Project-01/README.md

 # JGit-Sample-Project-01
-This java project (app run in cmd prompt) is developed to understand  the JGIT operations.
+This project contains some examples how to use jgit (http://eclipse.org/jgit/).

+Documentation to jgit can be found at http://wiki.eclipse.org/JGit/User_Guide.